Created and published on 27 April 2018

 By taking a look at SHODAN with the query: port:5984 CouchDB/2.0.0 we can find some vulnerable servers which has the Apache CouchDB deployed on its default port, some of those already tagged by SHODAN as compromised >:)

-Despite of the easy-finding of many vulnerable servers and the strong temptation of document this PoC using one of those, I'll be ethical (as always...) and use a local vulnerable machine to demonstrate how this works.
+Despite the easy finding of many vulnerable servers and the strong temptation of document this PoC using one of those, I'll be ethical (as always...) and use a local vulnerable machine to demonstrate how this works.

-I deployed a preconfigured vulnerable database which has an administrative user created, that means it cannot be accesed or modified without having the admin credentials.
+I deployed a preconfigured vulnerable database that has an administrative user created, that means it cannot be accesed or modified without having the admin credentials.